Gordon B. Hinckley: Member of First Presidency

 On July 23, 1981, Spencer W. Kimball appointed Hinckley as a counselor in the First Presidency.
 After first counselor N. Eldon Tanner died in 1982, Kimball did not appoint a new counselor.
 As the 1980s progressed, more of the day-to-day affairs of the First Presidency fell to the healthier Hinckley.
 By 1984, Hinckley was the only publicly-active member of the First Presidency.

 In 1984, the church formed Area Presidencies.
 Until then, church headquarters administered national and multinational areas.
 The Area Presidencies decentralized administration with presidencies living in locations around the world.

 During his time in Kimball's presidency, Hinckley presided over the dedication of 16 LDS temples.
 Among them was the Manila Philippines Temple.
 Hinckley dedicated it 18 years after he had dedicated the first Philippine LDS chapel.
 At the time of Kimball's death, Hinckley had dedicated nearly half of the then 36 temples.

 After Kimball's death in November 1985, Ezra Taft Benson became President of the Church.
 Benson named Hinckley as first counselor and Thomas S. Monson as second counselor.
 In the early 1990s, Benson developed serious health problems, which removed him from public view.
 Hinckley and Monson carried out many of the duties of the First Presidency until Benson died in 1994.

 During the presidencies of Kimball and Benson, most of the new temples dedicated were dedicated by Hinckley.
 When Benson died in 1994, about half of all operating temples had been dedicated by Hinckley.

 Meanwhile, the Mark Hofmann document forgeries, bombings, and investigation occurred.
 "The news interest was global" and "the whole episode achieved epic proportions."
 Several books describe the acquisition of supposed historical documents by Hinckley and others such as the secret sale of the Stowell document describing Joseph Smith's "money-digging pursuits."
 Using $15,000 of church funds, Hinckley bought the document from Hofmann.
 Two years later, Hofmann leaked its existence to the Mormon history community.
 Upon press inquiries, Hinckley acknowledged the document and released it.
 Later, bombing investigators proved that Hofmann had forged the document.

 In 1992, Hinckley made an official visit to Rome and he presented a copy of the Encyclopedia of Mormonism to the Vatican.

 After Benson's death, Howard W. Hunter became president and retained Hinckley and Monson as counselors in the First Presidency.
-With Hunter as President of the Church, the title of President of the Quorum of the Twelve Apostles fell to Hinckley because the tradition of seniority.
+With Hunter as President of the Church, the title of President of the Quorum of the Twelve Apostles fell to Hinckley because he was the second-most senior Apostle after Hunter.